MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-synapse-sql.md

 - **Resolution**: To resolve the issue, try the following:

-    1. To troubleshoot which rows have the issue, apply SQL sink [fault tolerance](./copy-activity-fault-tolerance.md), especially `redirectIncompatibleRowSettings`.
+    1. To troubleshoot which rows have the issue, apply SQL destination [fault tolerance](/azure/data-factory/copy-activity-fault-tolerance), especially `redirectIncompatibleRowSettings`.

         > [!NOTE]
         > Fault tolerance might require additional execution time, which could lead to higher costs.